akarsh3007/flatten-json-nested-parser/README.md

+This json_parser parses json and its nested json objects and saves them in seperated file.
+Requirement: It only works for JSON which has "id" columns in it

 Environment Python 2.7
-Packages used json, os, errno, os.path, shutil
+Dependecies: json, os, errno, os.path, shutil

 It is a console application.
 Please follow the steps to run the program.
 Steps